breadli428/eth-computational-models-of-motion/Readme.md

 This feature is realized in the function `TVStack circular(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/Gjn-i9ADDFk).

 ### Collision Avoidance

 An obstacle is enabled and a slidebar determining its position and radius will pop up.